testus-x/ksh/docs/PR-HowTo.md

   * Code units, commits, patches: One should be able to read and understand them pretty easy, quickly.
 So:
     * keep them as compact as possible
     * inline documentation where it makes sense
+    * squash as needed - especially if several changes are made to a PR it might be very cluttered and hard to catch the real changes to the code base.
+Squashing may help to selectively clean up the mess.
   * use the **issue page** on github to discuss and track ideas, enhancements, tasks, bugs, brainstorming (the **what**).
 Document the results as compact as possible in the code or commit message.
   * use the **PR page** on github to discuss/annotate code related details (the **how**)